 ” Indeed, those who fear Allah – when an impulse touches them from Satan, they remember [Him] and at once they have insight.”
 [Surat Al-A`raf 7:201]

-This is the most important rule of behavior for a Muslim.
+This is the most important rule of behaviour for a Muslim.
 In Surah Al-Imran 3:134, we learn that,

 “…those who control their anger and are forgiving toward mankind; Allah loves those who do good.”